 Paradise Pier is home to California Screamin', a super-fast rollercoaster boasting a 360-degree vertical loop.
 Golden Zephyr is a carousel-style ride that allows families to climb into a silver rocket-shaped car and take in a panoramic view of the area.
 Grizzly River Run is a get-wet water ride, so make sure you buy a plastic poncho if you don't want to leave soaked.
 But the most popular ride in this section of the park is Soarin' Over California.
 This simulation ride makes you feel like you are flying in a hang glider as you zoom over the history, scenery and even smells of California and its vast natural and man-made treasures.

-Just like Disneyland across the way, DCA is full of music, parades and live performances such as Frozen, the Musical.
+Just like Disneyland across the way, DCA is full of music, parades and live performances such as Frozen — Live at the Hyperion , a musical adaptaion of the film which will debut in May 2016.
 The show-stopping spectacle here is World of Color, a spectacular nighttime show that uses light, fire and water to bring your favorite Disney characters to life in new, exciting ways.

 Fast food casual dining options abound in DCA.
 Eat a rice bowl with chopsticks at Lucky Fortune Cookery.
 Interact with Disney characters as you dine in Ariel's Grotto.
 Nosh on healthy Californian cuisine at Pacific Wharf Café.
 Relax with one of 25 different wines by the glass to accompany a romantic Italian dinner at the upstairs Wine Country Trattoria (one of the only places inside either park where alcohol is served).
 Go to Carthay Circle Lounge for a cocktail handcrafted by a mixologist.
 Or, after a California-themed day, the night may best be capped off by indulging in the chef's prix-fixe dinner with accompanying wines at the neighboring Napa Rose.

 After the day at DCA is wrapped up, some feel the need to shop on the way back to the hotel.
 Downtown Disney is the perfect place to check out novelty shops for that ideal gift or souvenir.
 Studio Disney 365 is an interactive experience where stylists give children the chance to be made over like their favorite Disney stars.
 World of Disney contains an abundance of Disney-themed gifts, clothing and bric-a-brac.
-If you are not in a shopping mood, you can cool your heels at the AMC Theatres, ESPN Zone, Rainforest Café, Ralph Brennan's Jazz Kitchen or House of Blues.
+If you are not in a shopping mood, you can cool your heels at the AMC Theatres, ESPN Zone, Rainforest Café or Ralph Brennan's Jazz Kitchen.